Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 Section 8 of [@RFC8484] highlights some of the privacy consideration differences between HTTP and DNS.
-As a deliberate design choice DoH inherits the privacy properties of the HTTPS stack and as a consequence introduces new privacy concerns when compared with DNS over UDP, TCP or TLS [@RFC7858].
+As a deliberate design choice DoH inherits the privacy properties of the HTTPS stack and as a consequence introduces new privacy considerations when compared with DNS over UDP, TCP or TLS [@RFC7858].
 The rationale for this decision is that retaining the ability to leverage the full functionality of the HTTP ecosystem is more important than placing specific constraints on this